AlessandroLemmo/Clustering-Kmeans-Sequential-and-CUDA/README.md

 - variation of number of point to clustering
 - variation of number of clusters

-The project was developed with Visual Studio.
+The project was developed with the operating system Windows an the IDE Visual Studio.
 For replicate the result download the project, open Visual Studio and compute the following steps:
 1. Click on File -> Open -> Project/Solution
 2. Select the .sln project file and click to Open
 3. Configuration Manager -> Active solution configuration -> Release